dirksmeier/dirksmeier/README.md

 # Mathias Dirksmeier's README

 Hi, I’m Mathias.
-I’m currently product manager at [neon](https://www.neon-free.ch/).
+I’m currently working as head of product at [neon](https://www.neon-free.ch/).
 I wrote this page to help others understand what it is like to work with me - primarily but not exclusively for folks that haven't worked with me before.

 It’s also a well-intentioned effort at building trust by being intentionally vulnerable, and to share my ideas of a good working relationship to reduce the anxiety of people who might be on my team.
 I actively encourage you to contribute to this page by opening a merge request.